Olllom/jump/README.md

 ```bash
 jump --help
 ```
-:warning: **If you are using mobile browser**: Be very careful here!

 > **Warning**
 > Jump do not kill automatically your sessions.
 Closing the browser tab will not kill the session on the server.
 You have to kill the session manually using the `kill` action.
 This feature is useful if your connection to the remote machine drops.
 In that case you only need to attach your session again.